h0rhay/flickr-goodness/README.md

 I've published the project here: http://codepen.io/h0rhay/full/ZGNQeo/
-Plese not the code here is browser ready.
+Plese note the code here is browser ready.
 Check out the repo for the real build scaffold.

 Enjoy ;)